owdqa/owd_test_cases/README.md

   </tr>

   <tr>
-    <td  align=center>19225</td><td  align=left>(BLOCKED BY BUG 874362) [HOME SCREEN] Verify that if no connection available when selecting a category in everything.me the user will be notified about the need to have a network connection to use this functionality.</td>
+    <td  align=center>19225</td><td  align=left>[HOME SCREEN] Verify that if no connection available when selecting a category in everything.me the user will be notified about the need to have a network connection to use this functionality.</td>
   </tr>

   <tr>